 - Bake covered for 45 minutes, uncovered for 15

-Can I lower the carbs in this spaghetti squash casserole?
+Can I lower the carbs in this casserole?
 Keep in mind that spaghetti squash does contain 10 g carbs per cup, but if you want to lower carbs in this recipe, leave out the corn & black beans, and try making a low carb enchilada sauce.
 Without the corn or black beans (but using regular enchilada sauce), this casserole has roughly 11 g net carbs.

 To avoid using foil, I used my reusable GIR Silicone Lids!
 I absolutely love these!